giovannymassuia/minimalist-java/docs/blog/2024/2024-02-24-rate-limiters/index.md

 ## Sliding Window Log

-- Parameter: `capacity`, `threshold`
-- Maintains a log of timestamps for each request, providing an exact count within the sliding window.
+The sliding window log algorithm is based on the concept of a sliding time window.
+The algorithm maintains a log of timestamps for each request and provides an exact count within the sliding window.
+The algorithm enables accurate rate limiting by considering the exact timing of requests.

+- The algorithm maintains a log of timestamps for each request.
+- The algorithm provides an exact count within the sliding window.
-- Enables accurate rate limiting by considering the exact timing of requests.
+- The algorithm enables accurate rate limiting by considering the exact timing of requests.
+- The window size and the maximum number of requests are configurable.
-- Suitable for scenarios where maintaining an accurate request count is crucial.
+- The algorithm is suitable for scenarios where maintaining an accurate request count is crucial.
-- Example:
+- The algorithm has a higher memory overhead due to the need to maintain a log of timestamps for each request.

-    - windowSize = 1 min, maxRequests = 10.
+Example: `windowSize = 1 min`, `maxRequests = 5`.

-      ```
-      T0 (01:00:00): Window starts, request log is empty.
+- `T0 (01:00:00)`: Window starts, request log is empty.
-      T1 (01:00:10): 2 requests arrive, timestamps [01:00:10, 01:00:10] logged.
+- `T1 (01:00:10)`: 2 requests arrive, timestamps `[01:00:10, 01:00:10]` logged.
-      T2 (01:00:20): 3 requests arrive, timestamps [01:00:20, 01:00:20, 01:00:20] logged.
+- `T2 (01:00:20)`: 3 requests arrive, timestamps `[01:00:20, 01:00:20, 01:00:20]` logged.
-      T3 (01:00:30): Window slides, timestamps before 00:59:30 are no longer counted.
-      T4 (01:00:40): 2 more requests, timestamps [01:00:40, 01:00:40] added, older timestamps within window considered for count.
-      T5 (01:01:00): Window slides, only timestamps after 01:00:00 are counted, older ones are discarded.
-      ```
+- `T3 (01:00:30)`: 1 request arrives, timestamp `[01:00:30]` logged.
+But the window is full, so the
+  request is dropped.
+- `T4 (01:01:20)`: Now the logs before `01:00:20` are cleared, and the new request is allowed.
+  Because the window is sliding, and the window has room for more requests.

 ## Sliding Window Counter with Slots